This article was edited on December 2 to add a section “Affirmed in Classic Methodism.”

 19 The creation waits with eager longing for the revealing of the sons of God.
 20 For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope 21 that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.
 22 For we know that the whole creation has been groaning together in the pains of childbirth until now.
 23 And not only the creation, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.
 24 For in this hope we were saved.

 Paul personifies creation, subject to death and decay, looking for us.
 Why?
 Because creation knows that it will share in our freedom from corruption on the last day.
 Paul says that in this hope—the hope of redeemed physical bodies, which guarantee the redemption of the whole physical creation—we are saved!
 The resurrection of Jesus is the beginning of new creation.
 All that was lost in Adam is regained in Christ.
 In fact, Christ takes us further.
 He does what the first Adam failed to do, subduing all creation.
-The meek will inherit an earth fully subdued (Mt.
-5:5), something that Adam never saw.
+As Jesus taught, “the meek will inherit the earth” (Mt.
+5:5)—an earth fully subdued, something that Adam never saw.

 This biblical teaching is often overshadowed by a misinterpretation of 2 Peter 3:7: “the heavens and earth that now exist are stored up for fire.”
 A minister once told me that God will destroy this earth by fire and make a totally different earth.
 Even if this replacement theory was correct, heaven-on-earth would still be our final destination.
 But besides contradicting Romans 8 and other texts, it overlooks that Peter is comparing the future “destruction” of the earth by fire with the prior “destruction” of the earth by water in Noah’s day.
 Noah and his family stepped off the ark onto an earth cleansed of evil and violence; this was a type of when God’s people, brought safely through the waters of baptism in the ark of the church, will step onto the new earth, cleansed of sin and death at Christ’s second coming, never again to be corrupted.